Caitlyn Jenner costume for Halloween sparks social media outrage

 “To make a costume out of a marginalized identity reduces that person and community to a stereotype for privileged people to abuse,” Vincent, 22, wrote in the petition.

-“We create a wide range of costumes that are often based on celebrities, public figures, heroes and superheroes,” Lisa Barr, a spokeswoman for Spirit Halloween, said in a statement.
-“Caitlyn Jenner is all of the above and our Caitlyn-inspired costume reflects just that.”

-Barr said the costume would be available online and at Spirit Halloween stores by the end of September.

-A similar costume already is available for pre-order on other retail websites, including Anytime Costumes and Wholesale Halloween Costumes.
-The costume set, which costs $50 to $75 on those sites, also includes a pageant sash that reads, “Call Me Caitlyn,” the Vanity Fair cover headline.
+On Tuesday, the costume was not listed on the Spirit Halloween website, but it is available for pre-order on other retail websites, including Anytime Costumes.
+The costume set also includes a pageant sash that reads, “Call Me Caitlyn,” the Vanity Fair cover headline.

-“You can dress as the softer side of the popular Olympian,” the Anytime Costumes description says.
+“You can dress as the softer side of the popular Olympian,” the Anytime Costumes description states.

-“You probably won’t break any Twitter records when you wear this outfit like Caitlyn did when she first made her account, but you’ll be sure to get a few laughs out of your friends and the other guests at the get together,” the description says.
+“You probably won’t break any Twitter records when you wear this outfit like Caitlyn did when she first made her account, but you’ll be sure to get a few laughs out of your friends and the other guests at the get together,” the description states.
+(Reporting by Katie Reilly; Editing by Barbara Goldberg and Marguerita Choy)